tathagatasrimani/codesign/tests/README.md

 This script generates results based on cache configuration, technology parameters, and optional SymPy expressions.
 Results are stored in `src/cacti_validation/results`.

 ## Prerequisites
-- Ensure all necessary Python dependencies are installed.
 - Verify that your configuration files (`.cfg`) and technology parameter files (`.dat`) are located in the appropriate directories.

 ## How to Use